St Ives Travel Guide: Best Things to Do, Eat & See

 Explore the Harbour: Sunrise strolls and local boats.

-Porthmeor Beach: Great for surfers and golden-hour views.
+Porthmeor Beach: Right next to Tate, this sandy beach is great for surfers and golden-hour views.

-The Coastal Walk to Zennor: A wild, windy and breathtaking 6-mile hike.
+The Coastal Walk to Zennor: A wild, windy and breathtaking 6-mile hike that explores the beautiful headland of Zennor.

 Where to Eat & Drink in St Ives